-Full information and materials are available at www.sasec.asia/index.php?page=event&eid=90& url=sasec-brainstorming-meeting-on-sanitary-phytosanitary-priorities-and-challenges-in-sasec-member-countries on the need and general initial scope for a regional platform addressing SPS/ TBT development in the SASEC region.
+Full information and materials are available at www.sasec.asia/index.php?page=event&eid=90& url=sasec-brainstorming-meeting-on-sanitary-phytosanitary-priorities-and-challenges-in-sasec-member-countries development in the SASEC region.
 The TOR proposed here addresses item (iii) above: preliminary identification of preferences and priorities for necessary SPS/ TBT diagnostics and studies in the SASEC countries.